 “We got rats.”
 They said, “We must kill the vermin.”

 An exterminator arrived late in the afternoon.
 He slipped into the ventilation system, clicked on his headlamp and army crawled, searching for remnants conducive to an infestation.
 But the light reflecting off the spaces made in the dust, reminded him of fireflies hovering over dark water, casting a strobe, in the night.
 He didn’t want to kill anymore.
 He inched backwards and exited onto the floor.

 “Well, did you get them all?”
 The office manager asked.

 “I did.”
 He said.
 “You won’t be having any more problems.”

-aesthetics America art birds capitalism culture death dreams existentialism falling in love fly galaxies god History insects Jesus language life love love poem Madison money morning music Nature paint painter philosophy poem poems poertry poet poetry poets police Politics prose Prose Poem Rain Reality reflection Sunset time tv water
+aesthetics America art birds capitalism Consciousness culture death dogs dreams existentialism falling in love fly galaxies god History insects Jesus language life love love poem Madison money music Nature paint painter philosophy poem poems poertry poet poetry police Politics prose Prose Poem Rain Reality reflection Sunset time tv water